topo-gps/topo-gps-manual/en/maps/printing_map.rst

 <APPLE>
 Creating a PDF
 --------------
-Sometimes printing a route or map might also be a convinient method for creating a PDF.
-First one can choose push the print button in the map selection pop-up, or export route pop-up.
-Then after setting the print options, in print dialog, one could instead of 'Print' press the export icon.
-That allows one to create a PDF of the map or route.
+The way of printing a route or map is also a convinient method for creating a PDF.
+First one can choose the print button in the map selection pop-up, or in the export route pop-up.
+Then after setting the print options, in print dialog, one can instead of 'Print' press the export icon.
+That will create a PDF of the selected map or route.
 This PDF is created using the exact map scale that one has set in the print options pop-up.
+This PDF can also be send to the printer later or used for other purposes.
 </APPLE>